C-Undritz/Boardgame-Bazaar/TESTING.md

 One undefined variable
 16  Stripe
 ```
-This is the accessing of the Stripe function which is available and declared in the global sceop from a library function.
+This is the accessing of the Stripe function which is available and declared in the global scope from a library function.
 No action taken.
 * go_back_script.js:
 ```
 One unused variable